madhavkarri/-CarND-LaneLines/README.md

 ### Potential shortcomings with the current pipeline
 - A lot of manual processing is involved with the exisiting pipeline.
   - Manual picking of masking co-ordinates
-  - Fine tuning parameters for each of the Gaussian Blur/Canny Edge Detection/Masking/P-Hough Transform steps, specifically on each individual frames
+  - Fine tuning parameters for each of the Gaussian Blur/Canny Edge Detection/Masking/P-Hough Transform steps
+  - Only detects straight lane lines.
+To handle curved lanes (or lane curvature), need to implement perspective transformation and poly fitting rather than linear fitting
   - Spurious or unwanted slopes, when segregating slopes to detect line segments associated with each of the left and right lanes

 ### Possible improvements to pipeline